ibm-cloud-docs/power-iaas-cli-plugin/v1-pi-help.md

   -v, --affinity-volume string            Volume identifier or name to base volume affinity policy against; required if "--affinity-policy affinity" is specified and --affinity-instance is not provided.
   -j, --anti-affinity-instances strings   Comma separated list of instance identifiers or names to base volume anti-affinity policy against; required if "--affinity-policy anti-affinity" is specified and --anti-affinity-volumes is not provided.
   -w, --anti-affinity-volumes strings     Comma separated list of volume identifiers or names to base volume anti-affinity policy against; required if "--affinity-policy anti-affinity" is specified  and --anti-affinity-instances is not provided.
   -c, --count int                         Number of volumes to create.
-1 by default. (default 1) -r, --replication-enabled               Enables storage replication on the volume.
+1 by default.
+  -r, --replication-enabled               Enables storage replication on the volume.
 False by default.
   -e, --shareable                         Whether the volumes can be attached to multiple VMs.
 False by default.
   -s, --size int                          Size of the volume (in GB).
 Size cannot exceed 200GB for storage tier "Tier5k".